Satellogic: History

 After President-elect Donald Trump announced in November 2024 that he would make Howard Lutnick the new US Secretary of Commerce, Lutnick resigned from the Satellogic board of directors.
 At the same time, his company Cantor Fitzgerald increased its stake in Satellogic.

 Technology

-Satellogic is building a 200+ satellite constellation as a scalable Earth observation platform with the ability to weekly remap the entire planet at high resolution to provide affordable geospatial insights for daily decision making.
+Satellogic is building a 200+ satellite constellation as a scalable Earth observation platform with the ability to remap the entire planet on a weekly basis at high resolution to provide geospatial insights.

 Satellogic created a small, light, and inexpensive system that can be produced at scale.
 Each commercial satellite carries two payloads – one for high resolution multispectral imaging and another one for a hyperspectral camera of 30 m GSD and 150 km swath (at a 470 km altitude).

 Satellite specifications

 Satellogic's satellites are built to the following specifications: